Airyaman ishya

-The airyaman ishya (/ˈɛəriˌæmən ˈɪʃiə/; airyaman išya, airyə̄mā išyō) is Zoroastrianism's fourth of the four Gathic Avestan invocations.
+The airyaman ishya (/ˈɛəriˌæmən ˈɪʃiə/; airyaman išya, airyə̄mā išyō) is Zoroastrianism's fourth of the four Gathic Avestan manthras, and one of the most important prayers in Zoroastrianism.
+It is assumed to be a call toward the community or its hypostasis Airyaman.

 Name

 The prayer is named after its opening words, ā airyə̄mā išyō.
 In present-day Zoroastrian usage, the airyama of these opening words are considered to be an invocation of the divinity Airyaman, the yazata of healing.
 The opening words may however have originally been an appeal to "the community" (or "tribe"), which would reflect the etymologically derived meaning of airyaman.

-In relation to the other formulas
+In relation to the other manthras

-Like the other three formulas (Ahuna Vairya, Ashem vohu, Yenghe hatam), the airyaman ishya is in Gathic Avestan.
-While the first three formulas are located at Yasna 27.13-27.15, immediately preceding the Gathas, the airyaman ishya - at Yasna 54.1 - provides the closure.
+Like the other three manthras (Ahuna Vairya, Ashem vohu, Yenghe hatam), the airyaman ishya is in Gathic Avestan.
+While the first three manthras are placed at Yasna 27.13-27.15, immediately preceding the Gathas, the airyaman ishya - at Yasna 54.1 - provides the closure.
 Also unlike the first three, the theological exegesis of the airyaman ishya is not embedded in the Yasna liturgy itself.
-Like the yenghe hatam, the third of the four formulas, the airyaman ishya is a prayer.
+Like the yenghe hatam, the third of the four manthras, the airyaman ishya is a prayer.
 Both it and the yenghe hatam are without the enigmatic "pronounced magical character" of the first two formulas.